subash-scorpian/CNC-Milling-Performance-Prediction/README.md

 1. Data Understanding: Analyze the structure of train.csv and the time series files.
 2. Data Preprocessing: Handle missing values and anomalous readings.
 3. Feature Engineering: Extract statistical, temporal, and frequency-based features.
-4. Model Development: Train supervised models for classification tasks.
+4. Model Development: DL Train supervised models for classification tasks.
 5. Evaluation and Optimization: Evaluate models using appropriate metrics and fine-tune as needed.
 6. Deployment: Develop a prototype model for real-time predictions.
 Results: